 There’s a slight chance that you’ll get to see a moonlit falls this year, if the conditions turn out OK.

-- Ideally the moon would be at an Azimuth (position in the sky) between 252° and 258°, however, on May 26th it’ll be at 260°.
-The elevation of the moon is where we want it, so we should get some light hitting the falls.
-The biggest worry is whether there will be water at the end of may in the falls.
+- May 16th: Probably not likely.
+Ideally the moon would be at an Azimuth (position in the sky) between 252° and 258°, however, on May 16th it’ll be at 260°.
+The elevation of the moon is also a little too high in the sky, though it should still cast the orange/red glow.

-- In June, I do not expect Horsetail Falls to have any water.
+- June 13-15th: These have more ideal conditions but I do not expect Horsetail Falls to have any water.